-495 Days of fUNemployment.
+495 Days of FUNemployment.

-I travelled for 495 days straight in 2013 and 2014.
+I traveled for 495 days straight in 2013 and 2014.

-It was an extreme reaction to burning the candle at both ends for too long which ended with me exhausted and all but bedridden for about two months with glandular fever (AKA mono).
-Personally, two months of not travelling, made me go completely stir-crazy, so I quit my start job and left Singapore for the US and South America indefinitely.
+Two months of not traveling made me go completely stir-crazy, so I quit my start job and left Singapore indefinitely for the US and South America.
 (Spoiler alert: I was back in Singapore by the end of 2013, see 3)

 This is what I learned while being FUNemployed.